Relintai/pandemonium_engine_docs/01_about/02_faq.md

 ## Which programming languages are supported in Pandemonium?

 The officially supported languages for Pandemonium are GDScript, and C++.
-See the subcategories for each language in the [scripting](toc-learn-scripting) section.

 If you are just starting out with either Pandemonium or game development in general, GDScript is the recommended language to learn and use since it is native to Pandemonium.